ARVO: Atlas of Reproducible Vulnerabilities for Open-Source Software: ARVO

+\textbf{Build Instrumentation.} Revision control during reproduction requires instrumentation of the build process.
+OSS-Fuzz implements an intrusive revision control mechanism that breaks the original compilation process.
+By contrast, ARVO applies minimally intrusive revision control, preserving the natural build flow and making reproduction more reliable.

+OSS-Fuzz provides virtualized build environments by compiling projects inside Docker.
+As shown in Figure~\ref{fig:minimal_impact}, the workflow has two stages: Docker Build, which prepares resources, and Docker Run, which performs compilation.

+In OSS-Fuzz, revision control is enforced only after Docker Build completes.
+The project source is swapped outside the container and mounted back in before compilation.
+This approach ignores any resource modifications or initialization steps that occur during the build stage.
+Replaying these actions later is imprecise and risky, leading to broken builds.

+By contrast, ARVO sidesteps these issues by instrumenting the build process with minimal change.
+ARVO separates actions into resource-download actions and other actions.
+The revision control is only needed for resource fetching actions, and ARVO only hooks these actions and keeps the modification \emph{minimally intrusive}.
+The component initialization actions during the Docker Build stage will not be changed.

+In practice, ARVO hooks only resource-download commands instead of mounting external sources.
+This minimally intrusive philosophy is also integral to our approach to revision control, ensuring that modifications are both effective and non-disruptive.

+\textbf{Revision Control.} Correct dependency versions are essential for reproducing historical vulnerabilities, yet this requirement has long been overlooked.
+Existing efforts typically control only the main component's revision while ignoring its dependencies.
+However, successful reproduction depends on precise revision control of the entire build environment, including both the main project and all of its dependencies.

-The build scripts used by OSS-Fuzz to compile the fuzz targets for each project are provided by the project developers in two parts: a Dockerfile (derived from base\_builder) that downloads dependencies and external resources, and a \texttt{build.sh} script that actually compiles the fuzz targets.
-Because these build scripts can contain arbitrary commands, it is challenging to control the revisions of the project and its dependencies.
-The reproducer provided by OSS-Fuzz adjusts the main project to the correct commit, but it does not attempt to set dependencies to their corresponding versions.
-This leads to compatibility issues and build failures when dependencies have changed their APIs or build procedures.
-For instance, \texttt{imagemagick} relies on 15 separate components, each with frequently changing APIs and usage patterns, and attempting to reproduce a vulnerability in \texttt{imagemagick} without adjusting the dependencies to match the vulnerable version will likely result in a failed build.
+The build scripts used to compile the fuzz targets for each project are provided by the project developers in two parts: a Dockerfile that downloads dependencies and external resources, and a \texttt{build.sh} script that actually compiles the fuzz targets.
+The official reproducer provided by OSS-Fuzz rolls back the main project to the vulnerable commit, but it does not attempt to reset dependencies to their corresponding versions.
+This leads to compatibility issues and build failures since dependencies have changed their APIs or build procedures.
+For instance, \texttt{ImageMagick} relies on 15 separate components, each with frequently changing APIs and usage patterns, and attempting to reproduce a vulnerability in \texttt{ImageMagick} without adjusting the dependencies to match the vulnerable version will likely result in a failed build.
+Also, because the build script is usually attached to the main component and separate from the dependencies, the old compiling commands in the build script usually fail to compile the latest version of dependencies.